What is Use and Occupancy Inspection in PA?

 What is Typically Required For a Use and Occupancy Inspection?

 The items inspected for use and occupancy depend on where you live, and some townships don’t require them.
 You can expect to see items on the list that pertain to the safety and general function of your home.
+On the exterior of the home, the inspector often will check sidewalks and curbs, the foundation, rubbish, broken windows, house numbers, high grass and weeds, sheds, GFCIs, the driveway, outdoor lights, gutters, and downspouts.

-More townships are now starting to require sewer line inspections, and often they do not want to see stormwater, sump pumps or condensate running to the sewer line.
+Interior items include smoke alarms, handrails, ceilings, carbon monoxide detectors, heating, water supply, fire extinguishers, safe stairs, exits, walls, flooring, and GFCIs.
+More townships are now starting to require sewer line inspections, and often they do not want to see stormwater, sump pump or condensate running to the sewer line.

 How Do I Get My Townships U&O Requirements?